miguelrincon/miguelrincon.github.io/_posts/2019-11-09-gitlab-three-months.md

 ---
 layout: post
 page-title: My first 3 months in GitLab
-title: 90 days of GitLab
+title: 90 days as a Gitlabber
 subtitle: Looking back at my first 3 months as Engineer @ GitLab
 ---